Powerlearnproject/se-day1-assignment-Oluwa-n/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+1.Software engineering is a system application of engineering principles and method and tools to the development and maintenance of high quality software system.

+ Software engineering is important because it plays a crucial role in the technology industry by enabling the creation of software applications and system that power and help different aspects of life(modern) e.g communication,Healthcare, commerce and so on.

+  Three keys milestone in the evolution of software engineering are:
+a.
+The establishment of software engineering as a discipline in 1960s.
+b.
+The rise of agile methodologies in the 2000s.
+c.
+It involves the development of programming language e.g Fortran,C etc.

+ Software development life cycle:
+a.
+Requirement:Understanding user needs and system requirements.
+b.
+Design:Creating system architecture and user interface designs.
+c.
+Implementation:Writing the actual program code.
+d.
+Testing:Identifying and fixing bugs through different levels of testing.
+e.
+Deployment:Releasing the software for users.
+f.
+Maintenance:Updating and fixing software issues post-release.

+   Waterfall vs. Agile Methodologies
+Example Scenarios:
+Waterfall – Used in industries like aerospace and medical devices, where changes are costly.
+Agile – Best for web and app development, where user feedback is frequent.

+   Roles in a Software Engineering Team
+a.
+Software Developer – Writes, tests, and maintains code.
+b.
+Quality Assurance (QA) Engineer – Tests software for bugs and ensures compliance.
+c.
+Project Manager – Plans and oversees software development, ensuring deadlines and budgets are met.

+  Importance of IDEs and VCS in Software Development
+a.
+Integrated Development Environments (IDEs): Provide tools like debugging, syntax highlighting, and auto-completion to improve coding efficiency.Examples: Visual Studio Code, IntelliJ IDEA.
+b.
+Version Control Systems (VCS): Track changes in code, enabling collaboration and rollback if necessary.Examples: Git, GitHub.

+   Common Challenges Faced by Software Engineers and Solutions
+a.
+Debugging Complex Code: Use structured debugging techniques and logging.
+b.
+Managing Deadlines: Break projects into smaller tasks with Agile methodology.
+c.
+Keeping Up with Technology: Engage in continuous learning via online courses and certifications.

+  Types of Software Testing and Their Importance

+a.
+Unit Testing – Tests individual components to ensure they work correctly.
+b.
+Integration Testing – Checks how different modules interact.
+c.
+System Testing – Validates the entire system against requirements.
+d.
+Acceptance Testing – Ensures the software meets business and user needs before release

+2. Introduction to AI and Prompt Engineering

+  What is Prompt Engineering and Why is It Important?
+Prompt engineering is the process of designing effective instructions (prompts) to interact with AI models for accurate and relevant responses.
+Importance:
+a.
+Enhances AI-generated results.

+b.
+Helps users get precise answers quickly.

+c.
+Optimizes AI applications in automation, customer support, and creative fields.

+  Example of a Vague vs. Improved Prompt
+Vague Prompt:
+"Tell me about AI."
+Improved Prompt:
+"Explain AI in simple terms, including its definition, key applications, and how it impacts daily life."

+  Why is the Improved Prompt More Effective?
+a.
+Specific – It asks for a clear explanation of               AI.
+b.
+Concise – Avoids unnecessary broadness.
+c.
+Goal-Oriented – Guides AI to give relevant, structured information